-Atalanta is also known as the goddess of hunting and survival and always keeps hunting for information and helps websites and the database survive.
+Atalanta is also known as a virgin huntress in the greek mythology and always keeps hunting for information and helps websites and the database survive.
 Atalanta is a server that takes care of hosting the Proto website, but also the omnomcom.nl and caniworkinthesmartxp.nl, which shows us what is still available in the Omnomcom and when the SmartXP is occupied.
 Even some of the committee websites are hosted from this server, for instance the study trip page and most importantly, the Proto.ink website.

 Besides website hosting, Atalanta also takes care of the primary email, the database and storage backup.
 It makes sure that the board disks are backed up each night, so every piece of information is safe.